venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 ### Qemu and disk image storages

-Best options for are RAW and COW, this last the Qcow2.
+Best options for are RAW and QCOW, this last the Qcow2.

 * Image file is more flexible, but slower rather than raw file format
 * Both supports snapshots, but Qcow2 writes snapshot directly.